Data Entry area with autorefractor

 Basic Functions Back

-The Eyeglasses Inventory program plays the roll of a calculator for the Focometer and also provides inventory control for Prescription Eyeglasses, Reading glasses, and Round lens and frames.
+The Eyeglasses Inventory program provides inventory control for Prescription Eyeglasses, Reading glasses, and Round lens and frames.
 Additionally with version 3 it was interfaced to a Nikon Retinomax 2 autorefractor.
 Version 4 added connection to 2 other autorefractors (Welch Allyn Suresight and Marco Nidek ARK-20/30).
 Version 5 provides sorting capabilities for the picklist along with the ability to search glasses by gender.

 The program also provides an advanced search capability for prescription eyeglasses.
-The program installs a test inventory and journal file but you can replace these with your own files later.
-Go to 8.0 Inventory/Journal files setup
+The program CD includes a test inventory and journal file but you can replace these with your own files later.
+Go to 6.0 Inventory/Journal files setup

 for information about the format of this file.
 Click here